 It is not just the content of the sermon, but also how the speaker conveys his words.
 It is even critical how you handle yourself before and after the sermon as I have felt constantly “sized up.”
 One Friday I was severely tested.

 After the sermon I sat to give a short halaqah; something I hoped could be of benefit since the brothers had very limited access to Islamic knowledge.
-Before we even began though something set off one of the inmates into a verbal assault against me.
+However, before we even began, something set off one of the inmates into a verbal assault against me.
 For almost half an hour I dealt with the brother.
 I had to walk a thin line demonstrating that I could defend myself verbally without provoking the inmate into a physical response.
 It was a difficult time and I felt like I was being tested for my “toughness”.
-Last Friday I returned to the same group to try Jumuah again and something very interesting happened.
+Last Friday I returned to the same group to try Jumu’ah again and something very interesting happened.